maximejkb/graphs/README.md

 NOTE: The heuristic for A* doesn't rely on some inherent characteristic of the graph.
 In fact, it estimates distance to the target using the x, y position of the node object on the SVG canvas.
 It calculates these distances as it pushes to the P.Q.
 Since this is not a static graph, but a dynamic, moving visualization, these distances change as the graph moves!
 So the shortest path can be different for the same two nodes on different runs.
 Something to fix.
+Also, the weight of the edge doesn't correspond directly to the length of the edge.
+The graph simulation takes the weight as a parameter to a force it applies to the nodes.
+It balances these forces between other connected nodes.
+The weight is more like the strength of the link.
+So the heuristic isn't actually representative of the weight because the weight isn't reflected in the length (x ,y) position of the nodes.
+Need to come up with a new heuristic.

 Master branch is for development and uses NodeJS.
 From this branch, one can edit a local version of the application.
 Navigate to the directory and run "node app.js" from the command line.
 A local version of the